mypreview/seo-ready/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-This plugin offers a GUI to generate most commonly used meta tags, so you can optimize your WordPress site for search engines… and do it in less time than it takes to brew a cup of coffee.
+A lightweight SEO plugin to generate most commonly used meta tags, but designed for privacy, speed, and accessibility.

 == Description ==
 When it comes to SEO there are a lot of things you need to consider to keep your website up to date.
-This plugin aims to help you with the technical side of On-Page SEO and provides a graphical user interface to generate a set of most commonly used meta tags.
+This plugin aims to help you with the technical side of On-Page SEO and provides a graphical user interface to generate a set of most commonly used meta tags, in less time than it takes to brew a cup of coffee.

 Even though the term “tag” is not 100% correct in many places (some tags should correctly be called “elements” or “attributes”), people use this term because they tend to look for tags rather than the correct technical terms.